Helmuth Rilling

-Helmuth Rilling (born 29 May 1933) is a German choral conductor and an academic teacher.
-He is the founder of the Gächinger Kantorei (1954), the Bach-Collegium Stuttgart (1965), the Oregon Bach Festival (1970), the Internationale Bachakademie Stuttgart (1981) and other Bach Academies worldwide, as well as the "Festival Ensemble Stuttgart" (2001) and the "Junges Stuttgarter Bach Ensemble" (2011).
+Helmuth Rilling (29 May 1933 – 11 February 2026) was a German choral conductor and an academic teacher who was internationally known as an authority on the music of Johann Sebastian Bach.
+He was the founder of the Gächinger Kantorei in 1954 when still a student, the Bach-Collegium Stuttgart in 1965, the Oregon Bach Festival in 1970, the Internationale Bachakademie Stuttgart in 1981 and other Bach Academies worldwide, as well as the Festival Ensemble Stuttgart (FES) in 2001 and Junges Stuttgarter Bach Ensemble in 2011.
 He taught choral conducting at the Frankfurt Musikhochschule from 1965 to 1989 and led the Frankfurter Kantorei from 1969 to 1982.

-Education
+He held talk concerts, introducing the music with the performers, internationally and notably in Eastern Europe.

+In 1985, Rilling was the first to have recorded Bach's complete church cantatas, and recordings of Bach's complete works were issued by 2000.
+He performed the world premiere of the Messa per Rossini (which Verdi had initiated upon the death of Rossini) in 1988.
+He recorded 20th-century works such as Honegger's Jeanne d'Arc au bûcher and Penderecki's Credo, the latter commissioned and performed by the Oregon Bach Festival and winning the 2001 Grammy Award for best choral performance.
+He continued to lead the Gächinger Kantorei and the Bach-Collegium Stuttgart until 2013.

+Life and career

-Rilling was born into a musical family.
-He received his early training at the Protestant Seminaries in Württemberg.
-From 1952 to 1955 he studied organ, composition, and choral conducting at the Stuttgart College of Music.
-He completed his studies with Fernando Germani in Rome and at the Accademia Musicale Chigiana in Siena.
+Rilling was born on 29 May 1933 in Stuttgart into a musical family; his father was organist and music teacher, and his mother a violinist.
+Rilling attended school at Protestant seminaries in Württemberg where he received musical and theological training.
+After his Abitur at Stift Urach in 1952, he studied at the Musikhochschule Stuttgart, organ with Karl Gerock, composition with Johann Nepomuk David and chorale conducting with Hans Grischkat.
+After his state exam in 1955, he studied further, with Fernando Germani in Rome and at the Accademia Musicale Chigiana in Siena.

 While still a student in 1954, he founded his first choir, the Gächinger Kantorei.
-Starting in 1957, he was organist and choirmaster at the Stuttgart Gedächtniskirche, conducting the choir Figuralchor der Gedächtniskirche Stuttgart.
-From 1963 to 1966, he taught organ and choral at the Spandauer Kirchenmusikschule, conducting the Spandauer Kantorei (Spandau chorale).
+From 1957, he was organist and choirmaster at the Stuttgart Gedächtniskirche where he conducted the choir Figuralchor der Gedächtniskirche Stuttgart and was instrumental in the building of a new Walcker organ.
+From 1963 to 1966, he taught organ and choral at the Spandauer Kirchenmusikschule, conducting the Spandauer Kantorei.
+He founded and conducted the Bach-Collegium Stuttgart from 1965, which often performed with the Gächinger Kantorei.
+In New York City in 1967, he took a course in conducting with Leonard Bernstein, who became a model for introducing the music to be performed.

-Career

-In 1967, he studied with Leonard Bernstein in New York and in the same year was appointed professor of choral conducting at the Frankfurt University of Music and Performing Arts, a post that he held until 1985.
-In 1969, Rilling took over as conductor of the Frankfurter Kantorei (Frankfurt Choir).
-Since 1965, he has conducted the Bach-Collegium Stuttgart, which often performs with the Gächinger Kantorei.
-He has toured widely with both ensembles.
+In 1969 Rilling was appointed professor of choral conducting at the Frankfurt University of Music and Performing Arts, a post that he held until 1985.
+His students include Hans-Christoph Rademann and Eberhard Friedrich.
+In 1969, Rilling also took over as conductor of the Frankfurter Kantorei.

-He is well known for his performances of the music of Johann Sebastian Bach and his contemporaries.
-Rilling is the first person to have twice prepared and recorded (on modern instruments) the complete choral works of J. S. Bach, a monumental task involving well over 1,000 pieces of music - spanning 170 compact discs.
-He has also recorded many romantic and classical choral and orchestral works, including the works of Johannes Brahms.
-In 1988, Rilling conducted the world premiere of the Messa per Rossini that he also conducted at the Rheingau Musik Festival in 2001, where he has traditionally conducted the final concert.

-Rilling co-founded the Oregon Bach Festival in 1970, and served as its artistic director until 2013.
-He also co-founded and led the Internationale Bachakademie Stuttgart since 1981.
-In 2001, Rilling created the Festival Ensemble to be part of the European Music Festival Stuttgart ("Musikfest Stuttgart").
-Rilling became the Festival Conductor and lecturer at the Toronto Bach Festival in 2004.

-Rilling was a teacher of chorale conducting at the Frankfurt Musikhochschule from 1965 to 1989.